carpentries-incubator/python-text-analysis/_episodes/06-word2vec-and-fasttext.md

 {: .output }

 Notice that not all words are synonyms for dogs.
+There are two key reasons for this:
-The reason is that because these embeddings are trained by machine learning models, based on the contexts in which they appear.
-It may be the case that related words such as 'pet' or 'cat' often appear in similar contexts as the word dog over the corpus this model was trained on.
+1. These embeddings are trained by machine learning models, based on the contexts in which they appear.
+It may be the case that related words such as 'dogsbody' often appear in similar contexts as the word dog over the corpus this model was trained on.
+2. Since we are using the medium-sized model rather than the large model, there are fewer vectors available to represent each word (i.e. some words will map onto the same vector).

 > ## Comparing with spaCy's large language model
 >